 The PIP allowance is made up of two components: the daily living component and the mobility component.
 Each can be paid at either a standard or enhanced rate.
+The mobility stipend, which provides monetary compensation to help one with the need of getting around, is unlikely to be relevant to a person with a stammer.

 Whether the daily living rate is paid at the standard or enhanced rate will depend on the points allocated to the individual.
 For example, in respect of verbal communication (activity 7), if an individual is found to "need communication support to be able to express or understand basic verbal information", then that person will be allocated 8 points (see table above).
 This will entitle the person to the daily living component of PIP at the standard rate.
 If under activity 9, it Is found that the individual needs "social support to be able to engage with other people" then he or she will be allocated an additional 4 points.
 Taken together, this would entitle the individual to the daily living component at the enhanced rate which is currently set at £87.65 per week.